intermine/im-docs/docs/get-started/tutorial/index.rst

 Loading Data
 ----------------------

 Now we have the correct data model and the correct empty tables in the database.
-We will now run several data parsers to load our data into our database.
+We can now run several data parsers to load our data into our database.

 For this tutorial we will run several data integration and post-processing steps manually.
 This is a good way to learn how the system works and to test individual stages.
 For running actual builds there is a `project_build` script that will run all steps specified in `project.xml` automatically.
 We will cover this later.